Franco-Newfoundlander: History

 Since the 16th century, fishermen from France have fished around Newfoundland.
-The French established colonies in coves of Placentia Bay and Fortune Bay in the 17th century and they also made settlements on the north coast of the island while the Basque used the west coast.
-The French and English fishermen got along well, but France and England both laid claim to Newfoundland and fought many wars over it (including the Avalon Peninsula Campaign when French forces burned English settlements on the Avalon Peninsula).
-The Treaty of Utrecht required France to abandon their settlements on the island and to recognize British sovereignty over it; however, the French were granted the French Shore (between Cape Bonavista and Point Riche) where they would be allowed to fish.
-Most French settlers in Newfoundland left and went to Île-Royale.
-The Treaty of Paris, signed between the British and the French in 1763, ceded Saint Pierre and Miquelon from Newfoundland to France.
-As English settlers started moving to Bonavista Bay and Notre Dame Bay (both part of the French Shore), the location of the French Shore was moved to between Cape St. John and Cape Ray.
+In the 17th century, the French established colonies in the coves of Placentia Bay and Fortune Bay and made settlements on the island's north coast, while the Basques used the west coast.
+French and English fishermen generally got along, but France and England both claimed Newfoundland and engaged in many wars over it, including the Avalon Peninsula Campaign, during which French forces burned English settlements on the Avalon Peninsula.

+The Treaty of Utrecht required France to abandon its settlements on the island and recognize British sovereignty over it.
+However, the French were granted the French Shore (between Cape Bonavista and Point Riche), where they were allowed to fish.
+Most French settlers in Newfoundland left for Île-Royale (New France).
+The Treaty of Paris in 1763 ceded Saint Pierre and Miquelon from Newfoundland to France.
+As English settlers began to move into Bonavista Bay and Notre Dame Bay (both part of the French Shore), the location of the French Shore was shifted to between Cape St. John and Cape Ray.
 France continued to fish along the French Shore until 1904.

-While France was not permitted to establish settlements on the French Shore, some French people migrated to the region anyway.
-Migrants came from France and Saint-Pierre while some Acadians also settled on the shore.
+Although France was not allowed to establish settlements on the French Shore, some French people migrated to the region anyway.
+Migrants came from France and Saint-Pierre, while some Acadians settled on the shore.
 The highest concentration of French settlements was at Bay St. George.
-Some Mi'kmaq settled alongside the French (many Mi'kmaq people had Acadian ancestry); however, many of them hid their heritage and assimilated with the French.
+Some Mi'kmaq also settled alongside the French, many of whom had Acadian ancestry; however, many Mi'kmaq people hid their heritage and assimilated with the French.